Juicing Homegrown Wheatgrass

 Chew the Wheatgrass

 Eating entire blades of wheatgrass can actually be harmful to your digestive system.
 Wheatgrass is difficult for your body to digest which is why most people juice the grass instead of just eating it.
 If you don’t want to spend the time using a mortar and pestle or you don’t have the money for an expensive high tech juicer, you can always chew on the strands of grass, just like you would gum, until all the juice is gone.
 Afterwards you can just spit it out and dispose of the pulp.
+Many folks think that learning how to juice wheatgrass is difficult, so they end up just chewing it.

 Using a Blender